ujjwalgodara9/Whatapp-PA/README.md

 ## Getting started

 Before you begin the course, there are a few things you need to do.

-Creating a virtual environment, installing the dependencies, creating a `.env` file, setting up accounts with the services we'll use, etc.
+I'm referring to the virtual environment creation, dependencies installation, `.env` file creation, etc. I know, it's very boring, but it's a necessary evil! 😅

 All of this is detailed in the following doc: [GETTING STARTED.md](docs/GETTING_STARTED.md).

 > Make sure you follow the instructions in the doc, as it's crucial for the course to work.

 Once you have everything set up, it's time to run the project locally.
-This is the best way to check that everything is working before moving on to the next lesson.
+This is the best way to check that everything is working before starting the course.

 To run the project locally, we have created a [Makefile](Makefile).
 Use the command `ava-run` to start the project.